guyone/OpenSea-Navigator/README.md

 ## Bugs

 * This app does not determine if the link is an actual scam RCA.
 Just that it is **not** a RCA.
+* Submitting a link through the Subreddit Menu does not do anything.
+It is to expand on later.

 ## Features To Add